-Mel’s most recent short film DISASTER PREPAREDNESS was a Semi-Finalist for the Student Academy Awards and has been airing on PBS Stations across the country as part of KQED’s “Film School Shorts” series.
+Mel’s short films have screened for festival audiences around the world.
+Her most recent short, “Disaster Preparedness,” was a Semi-Finalist for the Student Academy Awards and has been broadcast on PBS Stations across the country as part of KQED’s “Film School Shorts” series.
 The film premiered at Palm Springs International ShortFest, where it was named an Audience Favorite and screened in the “Best of the Fest” program.
-The film also screened at Mill Valley, Cleveland, Frameline, and NewFest; it won the “Best Short Film” Jury Award at the Seattle Gay & Lesbian Film Festival and was selected for “Best of Fest” at Outfest and nominated for the Iris Prize.
-Disaster Preparedness” is available to view on the “Film School Shorts” Youtube Channel and VOD.
+The film also screened at Mill Valley, Cleveland, Frameline, and NewFest; it won the “Best Short Film” Jury Award at the Seattle Gay & Lesbian Film Festival and was selected for “Best of Fest” at Outfest.

 Mel has written feature screenplays for Lionsgate, Gunpowder & Sky, CJ Entertainment, and Tyler Perry’s 34th Street Films and has several projects in active development.
 Originally from New York, she received her B.A. in Women’s Studies at Smith College and studied sketch comedy writing at the Upright Citizens Brigade Theater.
 Mel is a graduate of UCLA’s MFA program in Film and Television Directing, a former Film Independent Project Involve Directing Fellow, and a Ryan Murphy Television Half Initiative mentee.
 She is represented by CAA and Lit Entertainment Group.